 David is an entrepreneur and business owner, and father of 3 children, David has extensive business experience, and recognised a gap that he could help fill, using his skills and desire to help a community he has come to love.
 David spends most of his days behind his laptop in his board shorts with one eye on the surf report.
 When he’s not in the water surfing or surf ski paddling, you can find him volunteering down at Nippers as an Age Group Manager.

-Rachael is David’s wife, mother of the same 3 children , small business owner, hobby beekeeper, Local Primary School P&C Secretary and Surf Club Water Safety Volunteer.
+Rachael is David’s wife, mother of the same 3 children , small business owner, Beekeeper, Surf Club Water Safety Volunteer and her son’s AFL Team Manager.
 Rachael is passionate about living in a small community where it’s easy to feel connected and contribute in a positive way.
 Both Dave and Rachael feel strongly about helping to build a strong, resilient community, by supporting local initiatives and activities that enhance overall wellbeing.

 The Makuta Advisory Board